IRA withdrawals

 You can view your previous withdrawals anytime in Account History.

 If you need to withdraw money from your traditional IRA before you’ve reached age 59 ½, you’ll typically pay a 10% penalty on top of the expected income taxes you’ll owe.
 Withdrawals after reaching age 59 ½ are generally taxed as ordinary income.
-Required minimum distributions begin at age 73 in 2023.
+Required minimum distributions begin at age 73.
 In certain IRS-approved situations, you may take early withdrawals from your traditional IRA without penalty.
 Check out qualifying exceptions.

-Withdrawals of Roth IRA contributions are always tax-and penalty-free.
+Qualified withdrawals of Roth IRA contributions are always tax-and penalty-free.
 However, any earnings withdrawn early could be subject to both taxes and penalties, unless you've reached age 59½ and met the 5 year holding period requirement or you meet a qualifying exception.

 An RMD is the minimum dollar amount you must withdraw from your traditional IRA annually starting the year you reach age 73 to avoid tax penalties.
 You can always withdraw more than the required minimum if you want.